tcallsen/node-postman-its/README.md

 }
 ```

-## Integration Tests
+## Tests

-Integration tests were created in a Postman Collection available [here](it/postman/integration_tests.postman_collection.json).
+Tests were created in a Postman Collection available [here](it/postman/integration_tests.postman_collection.json).
 Connection and authentication information pointing to the Sample REST API are defined at the Collection level, and can be overriden by modifying the appropriate values in an [environment file](it/postman/localhost-environment.json).

-To execute the integration tests, ensure that the Sample REST API is running, [Newman is available](https://github.com/postmanlabs/newman#installation), and then run:
+To execute the tests, ensure that the Sample REST API is running, [Newman is available](https://github.com/postmanlabs/newman#installation), and then run:

 ```
 newman run it/postman/integration_tests.postman_collection.json -e it/postman/localhost-environment.json